USNavalResearchLaboratory/sageframework/docs/installation.rst

 Requirements
 ---------------------------

-Note that SAGE may be compatible with other versions of Windows and Linux distributions not listed.
+Note that SAGE may be compatible with other versions of Windows and Linux distributions not listed below

 - Windows 8, 8.1, 10, Server 2013